Sandy Hawley

-Desmond Sandford "Sandy" Hawley, CM (born April 16, 1949 in Oshawa, Ontario) is a Canadian Hall of Fame jockey.
+Desmond Sandford "Sandy" Hawley, CM (born April 16, 1949) is a Canadian Hall of Fame jockey.

-Sandy Hawley decided to be a jockey when he was a 17-year-old boy, hotwalking, grooming and excise horses at a Woodbine racetrack in Toronto Ontario.
-Two years later, when he was 19 years old, he rode his first race at Woodbine race track as a Jockey.
+Sandy Hawley was born in Oshawa, Ontario, decided to be a jockey when he was a 17-year-old boy, hotwalking, grooming horses at a Woodbine racetrack in Toronto Ontario.
+When he was 19 years old, he rode his first race at Woodbine race track as a Jockey.
 Then he became a regular rider at racetracks in Ontario and then rode at racetracks on the East Coast of the United States.
 Hawley became the first jockey to ever lead the Canadian standings in a full season as an apprentice.
 In 1969, a time when there were no Sovereign or Eclipse Awards for jockeys, Hawley rode 230 winners, the most that year of any apprentice jockey in North America.
 He went on to race in the United States where he led all jockeys in victories for the years 1970, 1972, 1973 and 1976.
 In the 1973 season, he became the first jockey to ever win 500 races in one year, breaking Bill Shoemaker's record.
 Sandy Hawley has career earnings of over $88.6 million and was one of the most successful jockeys of his generation.

 Racing in California, Hawley was named the winner of Santa Anita Park's prestigious George Woolf Memorial Jockey Award.
 Given to a North American rider who demonstrates the highest of standards of personal and professional conduct both on and off the racetrack, Hawley has had the lifelong reputation of being a gentleman and a man of honor.
 In 1976 he won the Eclipse Award for Outstanding Jockey in the United States after he broke thoroughbred racing's all-time money-winning record for a single year.

 As a boy growing up in Canada, Hawley developed a love for the game of ice hockey and while riding in California, he got an ice-level job as a penalty timekeeper for the home games of the Los Angeles Kings hockey team, giving himself a great view of his favorite game.

 He won the Lou Marsh Trophy in 1973 and 1976 as Canada’s top athlete and was named a Member of the Order of Canada, his country’s highest individual civilian honor for outstanding accomplishments by a citizen.